 There are many different types of assistance dogs for different disabilities.
 Service dogs can help with nerve damage, paralysis, spinal cord injuries, blindness, and more.
 While some disorders are physical, some are mental, such as elopement disorder, autism, brain injury, autism, etc. Service dogs help their handlers with many tasks, but there are a few main types of service dogs we will discuss in this article.

-Air Carrier Access Act (ACAA) protects Americans with disabilities from discrimination.
-Disabled passengers have the right to have access to their Service dog: A service dog is the most common type and is the broadest category.
+Service dog: A service dog is the most common type and is the broadest category.
 A service animal can help with many things, but in this category, it is most often pups offering assistance with physical disabilities or impairments.
 They play a big part in their owners’ lives.
 Some common breeds of service dogs include the Golden Retriever, the Labrador Retriever, and the Collie.

 - Guide dogs: These dogs are also known as seeing-eye-dogs and help people with vision loss navigate the world.
 A guide dog will help their handler avoid obstacles, open doors, maintain a steady pace, board public transport, etc. These are the oldest forms of service dogs, and date back to Pompeii, where illustrations show a blind man being led by a dog.